How to Start a District of Columbia Series LLC

 Yes, if you’re doing business in the District of Columbia, you’ll need a business license.
 The basic business license, which is all most businesses need, lasts 2-4 years and will cost around $100 (and sometimes over $1000 depending on the licensing category that fits your business).

-Visit the D.C. business license section of the DCRA’s website to learn more.
+Visit the Get a Business License section of the DLCP’s website to learn more.

 File the D.C.
 Biennial Report